Hackney Carriage Vehicle Licence

 What you need

-As of the 8 January 2018 you must submit your completed application and required documentation in person at one of our Customer Service Centres.
-Please make cheques payable to ‘Cheshire East Council’ To make an appointment please call Cheshire East Customer Services on 0300 123 5015.
+As of the 8 January 2018 you must submit your completed application and required documentation in person by appointment at one of our Customer Service Centres.
+Cheques must be made payable to ‘Cheshire East Council’ To make an appointment please call Cheshire East Customer Services on 0300 123 5015.

 New Check and Send Service